Elana Meyers Taylor

-Elana Meyers Taylor (born Elana Alessandra Meyers; October 10, 1984) is an American Olympic bobsledder and World Champion who has competed since 2007.
+Elana Meyers Taylor (born Elana Alessandra Meyers; October 10, 1984) is an American Olympic bobsledder who has competed since 2007.
 Born in Oceanside, California, Meyers Taylor was raised in Douglasville, Georgia and is a graduate of George Washington University, where she was a member of the softball team.
+After three silver and two bronze medals at the previous four Olympic Games, Meyers Taylor won her first gold at the 2026 Winter Olympics at age 41.
+She is also a four-time World Champion, winning two gold medals each in the two-woman and mixed team events.

 Career

 Meyers Taylor won the silver in the bobsled two-woman event with Shauna Rohbock at the 2009 FIBT World Championships in Lake Placid, New York.

 She was named to the U.S. team for the 2010 Winter Olympics on January 16, 2010.

 On February 24, 2010, Meyers Taylor and Erin Pac won the bronze medal at the 2010 Winter Olympic Games.
 Their first run has a time of 53.28.
 Their second run has a time of 53.05.
 Their third run has a time of 53.29.
 Their fourth run has a time of 53.78 for a total of 3:33.40, a difference of +1.12 from first place.

-In 2010, Elana Meyers Taylor received a grant from the Women's Sports Foundation (WSF) Travel and Training Fund, and another in 2013.
+In 2010, Meyers Taylor received a grant from the Women's Sports Foundation (WSF) Travel and Training Fund, and another in 2013.
 She went on to serve on the WSF advisory board and eventually served as their president in 2019.

-Meyers Taylor and brake-woman Katie Eberling placed second at the 2013 FIBT World Championships in St. Moritz.
+Meyers Taylor and brakewoman Katie Eberling placed second at the 2013 FIBT World Championships in St. Moritz.

 On February 19, 2014, Meyers Taylor and Lauryn Williams won the silver medal at the 2014 Winter Olympic Games.
 Their first run has a time of 57.26, a track record.
 Their second run has a time of 57.63.
 Their third run has a time of 57.69.
 Their fourth run has a time of 58.13 for a total of 3:50.71, a difference of +0.10 from first place, just edged out by rival Canada 1, piloted by Kaillie Humphries and braked by Heather Moyse.